-Gift revenue continues to be the major source of funding for the Station supplemented by Grants from the Corporation for Public Broadcasting.
+Gift revenue continues to be the major source of funding for the Station supplemented by grants from the Corporation for Public Broadcasting (CPB) along with grants from First Things First with Arizona Department of Education.
 CPB grants are expected to remain stable over at least the next two years via advance federal appropriations.
-And, with a variety of strategic fund-raising initiatives, donor contributions are expected to begin to grow again relative to the two years prior to 2014.
+First Things First grants are expected to grow the next two years as the programs continue to grow.
+In addition, with a variety of strategic fund-raising initiatives, donor contributions are expected to begin to grow again relative to the two years prior to 2016.

-Arizona PBS, with more than 1 million viewers each week, is now a part of the Walter Cronkite School of Journalism and Mass Communication, continuing to provide quality PBS programming while serving as a national hub for news innovation and reinvention.
+Arizona PBS, with more than 1 million viewers each week, is now a part of the Walter Cronkite School of Journalism and Mass Communication (Cronkite), continuing to provide quality PBS programming while serving as a national hub for news innovation and reinvention.
 Eight is the largest media organization operated by a journalism school in the world.
 The station had been part of ASU's Office of Public Affairs.
 Under Cronkite, Arizona PBS also will serve as a journalistic "teaching hospital," tapping into the talents of advanced students in journalism and other disciplines who work under the guidance of top professionals from the ASU faculty and Eight staff to provide rich, new and innovative broadcast and digital content.
 Eight will now enjoy greater University support and integration.

-Since moving into its new digital media center on the Downtown Phoenix Campus of Arizona State University six years ago, KAET has not only enjoyed closer proximity to government and community leaders, but the location has allowed KAET to fulfill a strategic vision as a community convener, hosting (and renting) its centrally located facilities for a variety of community events in Studio A. With the relocation, KAET has moved most of the day-to-day productions (e.g. Horizon, Check Please) to Studio B, thus allowing KAET to utilize Studio A for other local productions (e.g. Arizona Spelling Bee, Academic Bowl), which allows the Station to realize two new revenue streams by renting out Studio A to clients or partnering with other community service organizations to conduct "town hall"-type events, which are occurring at an increasing rate.
+Since moving into its new digital media center on the Downtown Phoenix Campus of Arizona State University seven years ago, KAET has not only enjoyed closer proximity to government and community leaders, but the location has allowed KAET to fulfill a strategic vision as a community convener, hosting (and renting) its centrally located facilities for a variety of community events in Studio A. With the relocation, KAET has moved most of the day-to-day productions (e.g. Horizon, Check Please) to Studio B, thus allowing KAET to utilize Studio A for other local productions (e.g. Arizona Spelling Bee, Academic Bowl), which allows the Station to realize two new revenue streams by renting out Studio A to clients or partnering with other community service organizations to conduct "town hall"-type events, which are occurring at an increasing rate.